LLNL/lbann/docs/building_lbann.rst

                 specification, the initial build of all of the standard packages in Spack can take a long time.

-3. Once the installation has completed, you can load the module file for LBANN with the following command
+3. Once the installation has completed, to run LBANN you will want to activate the spack environment to setup the depedencies correctly, and then you can load the module file for LBANN with the following command:

     .. code-block:: console

-        ml use <path to installation>/etc/modulefiles
+        spack env activate -p <name of the spack environment>
-        ml load lbann-0.99.0
+        ml use <path to installation of lbann executable>/etc/modulefiles ml load lbann-0.99.0